Certificate II in Conservation and Ecosystem Management

 • Community Conservation Project Coordinator - Assist in planning and running community-based environmental initiatives.

 “I loved the practical side of this course - planting, weed control, and working outdoors.
-It’s made me excited to keep studying and work in conservation.” - Sophie
+It’s made me excited to keep studying and work in conservation.”

 The Certificate II in Conservation and Ecosystem Management course fee varies across locations.
 Please contact us for more information.

-Is funding available for the Certificate II in Conservation and Ecosystem Management (AHC21024) course?
+Is funding available for the Certificate II in Conservation and Ecosystem Management (AHC21024) Course?

-How long does it take to complete the Certificate II in Conservation and Ecosystem Management (AHC21024) course?
+How long does it take to complete the Certificate II in Conservation and Ecosystem Management (AHC21024) Course?

 The Certificate II in Conservation and Ecosystem Management course takes approximately 3-6 months to complete.
 You will be required to complete online learning modules and attend face-to-face training for the practical assessments.

-Are there any entry requirements for the Certificate II in Conservation and Ecosystem Management (AHC21024) course?
+Are there any entry requirements for the Certificate II in Conservation and Ecosystem Management (AHC21024) Course?

 There are no formal entry requirements.
 However, students will need: